dontusethissystem-arch/ELF/README.md

 This project follows a standard code of conduct.
 Be respectful, and open a discussion or issue if you encounter problems.
 Add or link a CODE_OF_CONDUCT.md in the repo if one exists.

-## License

-See LICENSE in the repository root for license terms.
-If no license file exists, default to "All rights reserved" — add a permissive license (MIT/Apache/BSD) if you intend to allow reuse.

 ## Contact / Maintainers

 Maintained by dontusethissystem-arch (https://github.com/dontusethissystem-arch).
 Open issues for bugs, feature requests, or help.